2025 Malagasy protests: Reactions

 The Council of Christian Churches in Madagascar (FFKM) issued a statement calling for an end to violence, looting, and destruction of property, while also noting that "the population must enjoy its most basic rights, those of having electricity and drinking water".
 African Union Chairperson Mahamoud Ali Youssouf called for restraint and calm.
 Pope Leo XIV released a statement decrying violence and asking for social harmony, the promotion of justice and the common good.

 Reporters Without Borders denounced "police violence against at least three journalists" on 25 September, and Amnesty International condemned the "unlawful and excessive force used by state security officials" and called for investigations into the deaths.
 The United Nations secretary general expressed sadness at the violence.

 On 13 October 2025, French president Emmanuel Macron expressed concern over the political crisis in Madagascar, emphasizing the need to respect the constitutional order and institutional continuity, supporting the actions of the African Union and SADC, and warning against any use of youth for political or military purposes.
 He commented on reports that President Andry Rajoelina had boarded a French military plane to Réunion before leaving for another destination with his family, stating, "I cannot confirm anything today," while speaking to the press from Sharm El-Sheikh, Egypt, during a summit on the Gaza peace agreement.

 Impact

 On 26 September, school officials in Antananarivo announced that schools in the city would be closed until order was restored.
 In much of the city, schools were closed early on 25 September when tear gas began to seep into the schools.
 Gas stations were also closed in Antananarivo after a surge of panic buying by drivers.
 Supermarkets and modern retail stores were also closed in fear of looters for several days, resulting in shortages of packaged products such as diapers and bottled water.
 Losses due to looting at retail stores were projected in the billions of ariary.
 Local newspaper Midi Madagasikara warned of potential mass layoffs due to losses caused by the looting.

 A large number of flights to and from Antananarivo's Ivato International Airport were cancelled, leaving many international tourists stranded.
-Air France has suspended flights between Paris and Antananarivo from October 11 to October 13, inclusive.
+Air France suspended flights between Paris and Antananarivo from October 11 to October 13, inclusive.